karenastevens/school-menu-alexa/README.md

 * An Amazon Developer account (<a href="https://developer.amazon.com/en-US/docs/alexa/ask-overviews/create-developer-account.html">sign up here</a> *FREE)
 * An Alexa-enabled device (useful for additional testing)
 * Amazon Alexa app on mobile device

+<h2>Setup</h2>

+1. Create a new skill in the Alexa Developer Console
+    - Name your skill
+    - Choose 'Custom' for model
+    - Choose 'Alexa-hosted (Python) for Hosting services
+    - Choose 'Start from Scratch' for Templates
+    - Click 'Create' and wait for 'Build Completed' message
+2. Navigate to 'Skill Invocation Name' and change the skill invocation name relevant to your school.
+For example, this school uses 'willow dale menu'.
+3. Navigate to 'Interaction Model' > 'Intents' and add and intent for each request you wish to add to the skill.
+For example this skill currently uses, 'BreakfastIntent', 'LunchIntent', 'LunchandBreakfastIntent', 'BreakfastTomorrowIntent', 'LunchTomorrowIntent', 'LunchandBreakfastTomorrowIntent'.
+These will be defined in the lambda function.
+Save and Build Model when adding intents.
+4.